Solaree/TerraCord/README.md

 # How to run
 Put your user token in `token.txt`

-In LemnCord folder launch `LemnCord.bat`
+In LemnCord folder launch `LemnCord.bat` or `LemnCord.bash` — if you use bash

 To exit: **CTRL + C**